Achievable logoAchievable logo

 Benign tumors of the respiratory tract

-I) Vocal cord polyps, nodules and granulomas: Vocal cord polyps arise due to phonatory trauma (overuse or misuse of sound) , GERD, smoking, chemical or mechanical injury.
-They are typically unilateral and are seen on the membranous cord.
-It presents with hoarseness of voice, vocal fatigue, rough or scratchy voice and mechanical symptoms like sensation of a lump in the throat.
-Symptoms of vocal cord nodules and granulomas are similar to vocal cord polyps.
-Histology shows an increase in fibronectin and type IV collagen, decrease in hyaluronic acid, epithelial keratosis and basal membrane thickening.
+I) Vocal cord polyps, nodules and granulomas: Vocal cord polyps develop due to phonatory trauma (overuse or misuse of the voice), GERD, smoking, and chemical or mechanical injury.
+They’re typically unilateral and are usually found on the membranous vocal cord.
+They present with hoarseness, vocal fatigue, a rough or scratchy voice, and mechanical symptoms such as a sensation of a lump in the throat.
+The symptoms of vocal cord nodules and granulomas are similar to those of vocal cord polyps.
+Histology shows increased fibronectin and type IV collagen, decreased hyaluronic acid, epithelial keratosis, and thickening of the basal membrane.

-Vocal cord nodules are bilateral and appear anteriorly in the vocal cords.
-They are caused by voice abuse like yelling, shouting etc.
+Vocal cord nodules are bilateral and appear anteriorly on the vocal cords.
+They’re caused by voice abuse such as yelling and shouting.

 Vocal cord granulomas are seen posteriorly and are associated with intubation trauma and GERD.

-II) Nasal polyps: Nasal polyps are benign growths arising from the mucosa of the nasal sinuses or nasal cavity.
-Chronic nasal inflammation leads to the formation of nasal polyps.
-They are more common in individuals with allergies, asthma, low Vit D levels, cystic fibrosis, HLA-A74 and aspirin sensitivity.
-They present with nasal obstruction, watery rhinorrhea, postnasal drip, anosmia or hyposmia.
-Nasal polyps are seen as grey, single or multiple polypoid masses prolapsing into the nasal cavity, covered with pseudostratified respiratory epithelium or ciliated columnar epithelium, and composed of loose connective tissue, eosinophils, mucus secreting glands and capillaries.
+II) Nasal polyps: Nasal polyps are benign growths that arise from the mucosa of the nasal sinuses or the nasal cavity.
+Chronic nasal inflammation leads to their formation.
+They’re more common in individuals with allergies, asthma, low Vit D levels, cystic fibrosis, HLA-A74, and aspirin sensitivity.
+They present with nasal obstruction, watery rhinorrhea, postnasal drip, and anosmia or hyposmia.
+Nasal polyps appear as grey, single or multiple polypoid masses prolapsing into the nasal cavity.
+They’re covered with pseudostratified respiratory epithelium or ciliated columnar epithelium and are composed of loose connective tissue, eosinophils, mucus-secreting glands, and capillaries.
 Increased eosinophils in nasal secretions and raised serum IL5 levels are seen.
-They can be diagnosed by CT scan and endoscopy.
+Diagnosis can be made with CT scan and endoscopy.

-III) Respiratory (laryngeal) papillomatosis: It is characterized by the growth of multiple, wart-like papillomas in the respiratory tract.
-Most common locations are the larynx and vocal cords.
-They are associated with HPV 6, 11, 16 and 18.
-An infected mother can pass HPV to their children during birth or pregnancy.
-Risk factors are presence of active genital warts in mother during pregnancy and childbirth, smoking, radiation exposure, oral sex and GERD.
+III) Respiratory (laryngeal) papillomatosis: This condition is characterized by the growth of multiple, wart-like papillomas in the respiratory tract.
+The most common locations are the larynx and vocal cords.
+It’s associated with HPV 6, 11, 16, and 18.
+An infected mother can pass HPV to her child during pregnancy or birth.
+Risk factors include active genital warts in the mother during pregnancy and childbirth, smoking, radiation exposure, oral sex, and GERD.

-They are benign growths, but carry high risk of mechanical obstruction of airways.
-They present with hoarseness of voice, raspy voice, stridor (inspiratory or biphasic), loss of voice, choking, chronic cough, dysphagia, dyspnea and failure to thrive (in children).
-There is a small risk of malignant transformation of a papilloma to squamous cell carcinoma.
+These are benign growths, but they carry a high risk of mechanical airway obstruction.
+They present with hoarseness, a raspy voice, stridor (inspiratory or biphasic), loss of voice, choking, chronic cough, dysphagia, dyspnea, and failure to thrive (in children).
+There’s a small risk of malignant transformation of a papilloma to squamous cell carcinoma.
 Lesions are recurrent and may recur after surgical removal.

 Sign up for free to take 1 quiz question on this topic